roryl/lucee-book/introducing_lucee_orm.md

 * Minimizes the amount of code you write
 * Apart from providing a framework for mapping the object model with the relational database, Lucee ORM provides data query and retrieval facilities.

-For more information, see www.hibernate.org.
+For more information, see [Hibernate 3 documentation](https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/).

 Lucee ORM example